DrMitchFlori/PokemonRedExperiments/README.md

 ### New 10-19-24!
 Updated & Simplified V2 Training Script - See V2 below
 ### New 1-29-24! - [Multiplayer Live Training Broadcast](https://github.com/pwhiddy/pokerl-map-viz/)  🎦 🔴 [View Here](https://pwhiddy.github.io/pokerl-map-viz/)
 Stream your training session to a shared global game map using the [Broadcast Wrapper](/baselines/stream_agent_wrapper.py)

+### New 6-08-25!
+Updated V3 Workflow - See V3 below

 See how in [Training Broadcast](#training-broadcast) section